Certain healthcare providers can help you make decisions about genetic testing based on your health and what you want to learn.

 What Is Carrier Screening?

 Carrier screening checks if a person is a "carrier" for a genetic disease.
 This is often done as part of prenatal testing.
 Carrier screening also is done when a child is diagnosed with a condition to confirm that both parents are also carriers.
 Someone who carries a genetic change, or mutation, has one copy of the gene that works normally and one copy of the gene that does not function properly that make up their pair.
 The functional copy of the gene can usually do the job for the pair.
-Most of the time you cannot see any signs of disease in a carrier.
-This is how a recessive genetic change can be passed down through generations without anyone knowing about it.
+Most of the time carriers are healthy which is how a recessive genetic change can be passed down through generations without anyone knowing about it.

 Understanding Carrier Screening Results